wcfrobert/wthisj/README.md

 **Option 2: Regular Python**

-1. Download this project to a folder of your choosing
+1. Download this project to a folder of your choosing.
+You can use git, or download one of the tagged releases.
     ```
     git clone https://github.com/wcfrobert/wthisj.git
     ```